Skip to Site Header Skip to Main Content Skip to Footer

 8. Promotes Melatonin Production

-Restless leg syndrome is a sensation deep in the legs that causes rapid and involuntary movement of the legs.
-RSL makes it harder to fall asleep or stay asleep throughout the night.
-It can keep you awake, causing many to feel exhausted in the morning.
+Restless leg syndrome (RSL) is a sensation deep in the legs that causes rapid and involuntary movement.
+It makes it harder to fall asleep or stay asleep throughout the night.
+RSL can also keep you awake, causing many people to feel exhausted in the morning.

 Weighted blankets for RLS can help neutralize and counteract those prickling feelings in leg muscles, reducing the probability of interruptions from restless leg syndrome.
 In a recent study, participants with restless leg syndrome say their symptoms are less while sleeping when something heavy is pressing down on their legs, which a weighted blanket can provide.
 [11]